premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 ---------------

-14. Tell me about a time when you had a person that was hampering your progress as a team for a project
+14.Tell me about a time when you had a person that was hampering your progress as a team for a project

 <details>
 <summary> Show Answer </summary>